 As for the menu, think seaside staples: calamari, mussels, and raw bar offerings alongside burgers and sandwiches, pasta, and of course, a bistro board offering seasonal cheeses, cured meats, breads and spreads.

-Overlooking Newport's historic Washington Square, Bar 'Cino operates with an open kitchen concept and runs railroad-style, in single file, with tight banquette tables running parallel to stooled bar seating.
-The star of the show on their informal Italian menu is the grilled pizza, made extra, extra thin and served with whole shears for cutting.
+Overlooking Newport's historic Washington Square, Bar 'Cino is the latest addition to the Newport Restaurant Group portfolio.
+This informal neighborhood spot operates with an open kitchen concept and runs railroad-style, in single file, with tight banquette tables running parallel to stooled bar seating.
+The star of the show here is the grilled pizza, made extra, extra thin and served with shears for cutting, just like your favorite Italian grandmother would.

-This dockside cafe tucked away in Newport Shipyard (a working shipyard, as you might have guessed from the name) is often referred to as one of Newport's hidden gems, and with good reason.
-The cafe's outdoor seating is situated next to some of Newport's most impressive boats and yachts, not to mention we've heard people say the pancakes are some of the best they've ever had.
+This dockside cafe tucked away in Newport Shipyard (an actual working shipyard) is often referred to as one of Newport's hidden gems, and with good reason.
+The cafe's outdoor seating is situated next to some of Newport's most impressive boats and yachts; not to mention we've heard people say the pancakes are some of the best they've ever had.
 We won't deny it.
-Open March through December.
+(Open seasonally)

 A Newport staple for more than 40 years, Brick Alley Pub is no stranger to accolades, including Rhode Island Restaurant of the Year, Best Newport Restaurant, Best Bar Statewide, and the list goes on.
-With 25 beers on tap, award-winning nachos, seasonal cocktails and more, the extensive menu offers a little bit of everything.
+With 25 beers on tap, award-winning nachos, seasonal cocktails, sandwiches, pasta and everything in between, their extensive menu can accommodate even the pickiest of diners.
 Make your way to the back of the restaurant to find their lively patio for outdoor dining.

-This seaside lawn spotted with Adirondack chairs overlooking the bay at Castle Hill Inn is another Newport icon and summer staple.
-Offering panoramic seaside views, classic New England fare and warm-weather cocktails, you might find it hard to leave.
+This waterfront lawn spotted with Adirondack chairs overlooking the bay at Castle Hill Inn is another Newport icon and summer staple.
+Offering panoramic views, classic New England fare and warm-weather cocktails, you might find it hard to leave.

-The Cafe at The Chanler is like something out of a dream.
 Step outside onto the patio adorned in a sunset-inspired palette and soft flowing draped fabric panels commissioned from a local sail-maker for an ethereal experience.
-Not to mention, it overlooks the Atlantic Ocean and First Beach below.
+Like something out of a dream, The Cafe at The Chanler overlooks the Atlantic Ocean and First Beach below.
 Enjoy a Mediterranean-inspired menu with classic New England fare for lunch and dinner.

 Local art and chill vibes are the centerpiece of Caleb & Broad, where everything you think about the Newport dining scene is eradicated.
 The eccentric eatery on Broadway recently underwent an extensive renovation, now boasting two murals by local artist Badway Creative and Ry Smith.
-They also recently expanded their outdoor dining area onto Broadway, which includes heaters and a canopy of Edison bulb string lights.
+They also recently expanded their outdoor dining area onto Broadway, which includes heaters and a canopy of Edison bulb string lights overlooking the bustling Broadway District.

-If you've passed Corner Cafe on any given weekend morning, chances are you've witnessed the eager crowds outside their door.
-This cozy, intimate cafe often comes with a wait, but believe us when we say their extensive menu loaded with crave-worthy offerings is worth every second.
-From the pesto and fresh mozzarella omelette (The Jimmy Pesto Especial, for future reference) to sweet bread french toast with maple pecan butter - this is the spot where your brunch dreams come true.
-The intimate restaurant recently expanded their outdoor seating to accommodate COVID-19 restrictions, and added heaters to keep warm into the chillier months.
+If you've passed Corner Cafe on any given weekend morning, chances are you've witnessed the eager crowds gathered outside.
+This cozy, intimate cafe often comes with a wait, but their extensive menu loaded with crave-worthy offerings is worth every second.
+From the pesto and fresh mozzarella omelette (The Jimmy Pesto Especial, for future reference) to sweet bread French toast with maple pecan butter—this is the spot where your brunch dreams come true.
+Plus, they recently expanded their outdoor seating, adding heaters to keep warm into the chillier months along with additional seating.

-Pro Tip: Stop at the raw bar for your choice of $1 oysters served daily from 12:00 - 2:00 PM and all day on Tuesdays.
+Pro Tip: Stop at the raw bar every Tuesday for your choice of $1 oysters, $1,25 shrimp and $.75 clams.

-Situated right off historic Bellevue Avenue is this casual, trendy cafe where ingredients are sourced locally and the menu rotates seasonally.
+Situated just off historic Bellevue Avenue is this casual, trendy cafe where ingredients are sourced locally and breakfast is served all day.
 For brunch, you can always count on the tried and true staples: egg sandwiches, breakfast burritos, and avocado toast, alongside more eclectic offerings like chicken & biscuits or Irish smoked salmon with fried egg and corned beef hash.
-Round up your cru (see what we did there?), and head over for a BYOB brunch - just bring the booze, they supply the juice.
+Round up your cru (see what we did there?), and head over for a BYOB brunch—just bring the booze, they supply the juice.

-Pro Tip: Do not skip the blood orange margarita.
+Pro Tip: Do not skip the blood orange margarita *chef's kiss*

-Fastnet Pub, named for the southernmost lighthouse in Ireland, overlooks Washington Square and Broadway.
-A traditional Irish pub, Fastnet offers 30 draft beers and an expansive outdoor patio equipped with plenty of seating and multiple areas of game play.
-Enter through the back entrance (pro tip: there's free parking in the back) to enjoy outdoor ping pong, foosball and pool; or head indoors for darts and indoor pool.
+Step inside this traditional Irish pub for a journey through the heart of Ireland.
+Well, it'll feel like it anyway.
+Named for the southernmost lighthouse in Ireland, Fastnet Pub offers 30 draft beers and an expansive outdoor patio equipped with plenty of seating and multiple areas of game play.
+Enter through the back entrance (there's free parking in the back) to enjoy outdoor ping pong, foosball and pool; or head indoors for darts and indoor pool.

 "Life gave us all lemons, so we made a beer garden," reads the website for the new Outer Element.
 This long-time dormant parking lot/gas station turned outdoor beer-garden-esque dining area neighbors its parent restaurant, The Fifth Element, and was constructed in response to COVID-19 dining restrictions to serve as a cheerful place for guests to dine in accordance with new regulations.
 Adorned in potted plants and vibrant picnic tables under a canopy of Edison-bulb string lights, Outer Element is tied together by a mural that reads out "HOPE" on the back wall commissioned by a local artist.